 In the book, Krogh suggests that you should always keep three copies of your data, two local and one offsite, the message delivered by the 3-2-1 backup rule.

 Critically, Krogh points out that the two local copies of your files should be stored on different media.
 Storing both copies on a single hard drive won’t do you much good if that hard drive crashes.
-Should that happen, you might be able to recover your files using a tool like one of those detailed in our best data recovery software guide, but there’s no guarantee of success.
+Should that happen, you might be able to recover your files using a data recovery software, but there’s no guarantee of success.

 Your primary file copy on your computer counts as one copy, while a local storage device would be the second.
 CDs, USB drives and the like aren’t good choices, since they require manual intervention, whereas you can set files to copy automatically through scheduled or continuous backup to local (and online) storage.